 - Lunch (trigger)

 - Eat my sandwich (reward) or go socialize with friends (reward)

-Note that we can either introduce a new reward, or simply repurpose old behaviors as rewards by changing the order.
+Note that we can either use the same reward, introduce a new one, or even repurpose an old behavior (eating lunch) as a reward by changing the order of actions.

 This is extraordinarily simple, but it’s powerful.
 Remember that it also requires experimentation: nailing the correct cocktail of triggers and rewards is a personal art.
-Keeping records—e.g. whether you kept with a habit, what it did, how you felt about a reward—is extremely helpful.
+Keeping records—e.g. whether you stuck with a habit, the results it produced, how you felt about a reward—is extremely helpful.